refuge/rbeacon/README.md

 that validates incoming beacons.
 Beacons are sent and received asynchronously in the background.

-Note: the current implementation is heavily inspired on [zbeacon](http://czmq.zeromq.org/manual:zbeacon) from zeromq.
+> Note: the current implementation is heavily inspired on [zbeacon](http://czmq.zeromq.org/manual:zbeacon) from zeromq.

+Look at the [`rbeacon`](http://github.com/refuge/rbeacon/blob/master/doc/rbeacon.md) module for the API usage.

 ## Example